oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

   department: "just_a_name"
 ```

+(There is a sample line there already, if you prefer modify the value and uncomment the line)

 The way this operates is that the StockResource will automatically and transparently add the department to the primary key in all requests.

 **What's the difference from the storefront labs ?**